MENU

 HOW DOES THIS EVENT COMPARE WITH OTHERS IN CENTRAL ILLINOIS?

-Over 175,000 people experience this event, making it the largest single day event in central Illinois.
+Up to 200,000 people typically experience this event, making it the largest single day event in Central Illinois.

 WHERE CAN I HEAR THE SOUNDTRACK TO THE FIREWORKS?